 This case is a non-equilibrium gas that cools down or heats up after an initial state is established.
 The usual case is a grain-free gas which is not exposed to an external radiation field.
 A unspecified process has established the gas in an equilibrium state, and the gas is allowed to freely cool or heat.
-A recent paper which studied this case is Gnat and Sternberg (2007).
+Recent papers which studied this case are Chatzikos et al. (2015) and Gnat and Sternberg (2007).

-This calculation is set up by doing an equilibrium coronal equilibrium calculation with the coronal 1e4 K init time command described on page 118.
-This establishes an equilibrium collisionally ionized gas by doing two iterations with the kinetic temperature held fixed at the specified value.
+This calculation is set up by doing a coronal equilibrium calculation with the coronal 1e4 K init time command described on page 118.
+This establishes an equilibrium collisionally ionized gas by doing a number of iterations with the kinetic temperature held fixed at the specified value.
+By default the number of iterations is 3, but may be changed with the command set dynamics relax [niter].